South Georgia and the South Sandwich Islands: Native plants

 The parts of the islands that are not permanently covered in snow or ice are part of the Scotia Sea Islands tundra ecoregion.
-In total there are 26 species of vascular plant native to South Georgia; six species of grass, four rushes, a single sedge, six ferns, one clubmoss and nine small forbs.
+In total there are 26 known species of vascular plant native to South Georgia; six species of grass, four rushes, a single sedge, six ferns, one clubmoss and nine small forbs.
 There are also about 125 species of moss, 85 of liverworts and 150 lichens, as well as about 50 species of macrofungi.
 There are no trees or shrubs on the islands.

 The largest plant is the tussock grass Poa flabellata.
 This grows mostly on raised beaches and steep slopes near the shore and may reach 2 m.
 Other grasses include the tufted fescue (Festuca contracta), the Alpine cat's-tail (Phleum alpinum) and Antarctic hair-grass (Deschampsia antarctica), and one of the most common flowering plants is the greater burnet (Acaena magellanica).

 Introduced plants

 A number of introduced species have become naturalised; many of these were introduced by whalers in cattle fodder, and some are considered invasive.

 There have been 76 introduced plant species recorded in South Georgia.
 35 of these are considered eradicated, with 41 still considered present on the island.
 33 of these species are planned for eradication by 2020.
 It is considered important to control the spread of these exotic species as they readily enter this vulnerable, pristine ecosystem and outcompete populations of native flora for resources (e.g. light, nutrients) and negatively affect small, fragile habitats for the South Georgia fauna.

 Current pest plant management efforts began in the early 2000s and are primarily targeted toward the species with easier expectations of eradication in the near-term (such as bittercress and procumbent pearlwort), with remaining species to be targeted in future seasons.
 These programmes involved the collaboration of the South Georgia and South Sandwich Islands Government, Royal Botanical Gardens Kew, UK Darwin Initiative and private contractors.

 The introduced plant species of South Georgia arrived primarily alongside human economic activities in the island and were mostly accidental, (before visitors had an understanding of their consequences).
 Annual meadow grass (Poa annua) is believed to have arrived approximately 1800 with the first sealers, and is now widespread across the island, particularly old sealing and whaling sites.
 Dandelions are believed to have been introduced alongside whaling operations, via the practice of including a handful of soil from the deceased whaler's home country.
 Bittercress was first spotted in 2002 and is thought to have arrived alongside building supplies at King Edward Cove.
 Introductions have since slowed in recent decades with the introduction of thorough biosecurity protocols.
 Non-native species management will require several years of regular, dedicated follow-up treatments to ensure that all germinating seed currently in the soil is controlled prior to maturity before success will be achieved.